lsqwq/lsqwq/README.md

 - 👋 Hi, I’m @lsqwq
 - 👀 I’m from hust
 - 🌱 I’m currently learning aia
-- 💞️ I’m looking to collaborate on computer

 <!---
 lsqwq/lsqwq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.